 Grooming & Accessories

 Keeping her coat groomed is important to reduce furballs and keep help her coat shiny.
-We recommend the KONG Cat Zoom Groom, it massages her skin and grooms at the same time.
+We recommend the Ancol Ergo Cat Slicker Brush, that’s ideal for removing loose fur and leaving your kitty with a glossy coat.
 It’s also said that massage can help to reduce stress if your kitty is scared or anxious and is a great bonding experience.

 Playtime & Toys